 December 8, 2014 — Senator Gerratana toured the Dattco Transportation facility in New Britain to learn how the regional bus company has supported Connecticut s tourism economy to create jobs.

 To see more news releases by Senator Gerratana, visit our Press page (also includes releases by other Senate Democrats).

 Subscribe to Senator Gerratana’s RSS news feed.

 Theresa “Terry” Bielinski Gerratana was first elected in a special election on February 22, 2011, to represent the citizens of New Britain, Berlin and Farmington.
-In November of 2012, Terry was reelected by her constituents to serve a second term.
+In November of 2014, Terry was reelected by her constituents to serve a third term.

 Practical, down-to-earth and dedicated to bettering the lives of others, Terry’s roots in Connecticut’s 6th Senatorial District run deep.
 A lifelong resident, Terry has been involved in her community as a concerned citizen, a volunteer, an organizer, an activist and a legislator for more than two decades.
-In her second term in the state Senate, she will serve as co-chair of the Public Health Committee and vice-chair of the Labor and Public Employees Committee.
+In her third term in the state Senate, she will serve as co-chair of the Public Health Committee and vice-chair of the Government Administration and Elections Committee.

 Terry first served in the Connecticut General Assembly as a member of the state House of Representatives for ten years, from 1993 to 2003.
 During her time in House, Terry distinguished herself from the rank-and-file as a thoughtful leader while serving as co-chair of the Human Services Committee.